 On September 27, 2021, Serve entered into a termination payment letter agreement with Dr. Kashani (the "Termination Payment Letter"), which provides that if (i) the Company terminates Dr. Kashani's service with the Company without cause on or prior to February 18, 2025 and (ii) the Company exercises its Award Call Option with respect to all or a portion of the Kashani Milestone-Based Award, then the Company will pay Dr. Kashani a termination payment equal to the product of (i) the shares repurchased by the Company pursuant to the Award Call Option, multiplied by (ii) the excess, if any, of (x) the purchase price per share of the Company's common stock equal to \$500 million divided by the Company's then fully diluted capitalization as of the date of termination over (y) the per share fair market value of the Company's common stock as of the date of termination.
-The termination payment will be paid in a lump sum on the first regularly scheduled payroll date after the 30th day following the date of termination and his execution of a general release of all claims that becomes effective no later than the 30th day after the date of termination.
+The termination payment will be paid in a lump sum on the first regularly scheduled payroll date after the 30th day following the date of termination.
+The termination payment is subject to Dr. Kashani's return of all Company property in his possession within 10 business days following the date of involuntary termination and his execution of a general release of all claims that becomes effective no later than the 30th day after the date of termination.